-MEMBER DISTRICTS:This discussion and analysis provides an overview of the financial condition of Northern Orange County Self Funded Workers' Compensation Agency (NOCSFWCA) for the fiscal years ended June 30, 2014 and June 30, 2015.
-It examines and reviews NOCSFWCA's financial operations and analyzes the significant financial changes from financial audit in conjunction with this report to enhance their understanding of NOCSFWCA's financial performance the prior year.
-Readers should review the financial management information report and the independent financial audit in conjunction with this report to enhance their understanding of NOCSFWCA's financial performance.
+This discussion and analysis provides an overview of the financial condition of Northern Orange County Self-Funded Workers' Compensation Agency (NOCSFWCA) for the fiscal years ended June 30, 2015 and June 30, 2016.
+It discusses NOCSFWCA's financial operations and analyzes the significant financial changes from the prior year.
+Readers should review the independent financial audit in conjunction with this report to enhance their understanding of NOCSFWCA's financial performance.

-Coastline SD Introduction and Background
+Introduction and Background

-Cypress SDNOCSFWCA is a public risk sharing pool established pursuant to a Joint Power Agreement effective July 1, 1977, for the purpose of self-funding workers' compensation.
+NOCSFWCA is a public risk sharing pool established pursuant to a Joint Power Agreement effective July 1, 1977, for the purpose of self-funding workers' compensation.
 Participation in NOCSFWCA gives members the advantage of pooled member contributions, sharing of claim liability risk and purchase of insurance at a lower cost.
-NOCSFWCA's membership consists of 13 individual member districts, from the Northern Orange County area.
-Effective July 1, 2014, Anaheim City School District withdrew from NOCSFWCA.
+NOCSFWCA's membership consists of 12 individual member districts, from the Northern Orange County area.
 A Full Board of Directors comprised of one representative from each member governs NOCSFWCA.
 Each member has one vote.
 The Board elects from its members, a President, Vice President, Secretary, and Treasurer.

-Los Alamitos SDNOCSFWCA is able to retain a degree of control over their rate structure adding to the stability and longevity of their program.
-NOCSFWCA operates on a fiscal-program year from July 1st through June 30th with each program year operating separately from every other program year.
+NOCSFWCA is able to retain a degree of control over their rate structure adding to the stability and longevity of their program.
+NOCSFWCA operates on a fiscal/program year from July 1st through June 30th with each program year operating separately from every other program year.
 By tracking financial activity by program year, only the members participating in a given program year will receive rebates or assessments.
 Further, other items such as administrative expenses and investment revenue can be accurately allocated to the proper program year's pooled equity or deficit.

-North Orange County ROP Since its inception, NOCSFWCA has been proactive in controlling its costs by developing a comprehensive risk management program and safety credit reimbursement plan.
+Since its inception, NOCSFWCA has been proactive in controlling its costs by developing a comprehensive risk management program and safety credit reimbursement plan.
 The purpose of the reimbursement plan is to provide a fund for each member to designate their portion of rebates and additional contributions.
 This fund is then utilized at the discretion of the members for reimbursement and implementation of various safety and loss control programs within their districts.

-South Coast ROP Accredited by the California Association of Joint Powers Authorities (CAJPA), NOCSFWCA has maintained a high level of performance, member satisfaction, and fiscal stewardship among organizations of its kind.
+Accredited by the California Association of Joint Powers Authorities (CAJPA), NOCSFWCA has maintained a high level of performance, member satisfaction, and fiscal stewardship among organizations of its kind.